azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The Add New Outputs is shown with the Power BI option selected.](media/image57.png 'Add New Outputs')

+    Select **Authorize**.
+This will authorize the connection to your Power BI account.
+When prompted in the popup window, enter the account credentials you used to create your Power BI account in the Before the Hands-on Lab exercise.
+You may have to enter your Username and Password.

 14. On the New output blade, enter the following:

     - **Output alias**: Enter **powerbi**.